 Let’s get the failures out of the way now.
 This is not the time for your ‘best’ work.
 Skip the “are we on brand” conversation.
 Let’s roll up our sleeves, get scrappy, and break stuff.
 Your audiences support you and can’t wait to see what you have in store for them.

-Ron Evans works as an advisor to nonprofit leaders around the world.
-He helps organisations and individuals improve their business performance and teaches others his process.
+Ron Evans works as a trusted advisor to nonprofit leaders around the world.
+He dramatically improves individual and organisational performance, and teaches others his process.
+He can be reached at askronevans.com and on Twitter: @askronevans